 - Dunking greens in cold water before you put them in the refrigerator will extend their lives.

 - In general, don’t wash or cut up anything until you are ready to use it.
 Everything will stay fresh much longer if it is left whole and dirty.
 Putting veggies in a ventilated plastic bag is a good idea.

 - When you pick up your share if there are items you do not want, please don’t make any spontaneous substitutions, as this will result in someone missing items later in the day.
-You may leave unwanted items on the put and take table across from the pickup tent, and you may take anything you will use that is on that table.
+You may leave unwanted items on the put and take box under the pavilion, and you may take anything you will use that is in that box.